Courts

 Editor's Picks

-Denver police arrested Cardenas shortly after the incident and initially charged him with second-degree assault for tripping the Giants fan, who ends up bloodied and disheveled by the end of the video.
+Denver police arrested Cardenas shortly after the incident and initially charged him with second-degree assault for tripping the Giants fan, who ended up bloodied and disheveled by the end of the video.
 The police later corrected the charge to theft after “further investigation,” but no one has been arrested for the tripping.

 With many people believing the bigoted Giants fan got what he deserved, Cardenas has seen a strong community backing.
 He created a GoFundMe on October 22 to cover his legal defense and ended up raising upwards of $8,000 before ending the fundraiser.
 According to Denver court records, Cardenas paid a $10,000 bond on October 19.
 He was represented by a public defender on Monday before declining an interview request, saying he wants to wait until after his run in court.